OntimizeWeb/docs/_docs/15c-permissions-example.md

 # Configuring the frontend

-First file we need to configure on our frontend it's the `app.config.ts`, inside we need to define the type of permission we wanna use (see [here](https://ontimizeweb.github.io/docs/v8/guide/appconfig/#permissions-configuration){:target="_blank"} for the different types) and the service used to get the server permissions.
+First file we need to configure on our frontend it's the `app.config.ts`, inside we need to define the type of permission we want to use (see [here](https://ontimizeweb.github.io/docs/v8/guide/appconfig/#permissions-configuration){:target="_blank"} for the different types) and the service used to get the server permissions.

 `app.config.ts`:
 ```javascript